huggingface/blog/mms_adapters.md

 Cool, now our vocabulary is complete and consists of 37 tokens, which means that the linear layer that we will add on top of the pretrained MMS checkpoint as part of the adapter weights will have an output dimension of 37.

 Since a single MMS checkpoint can provide customized weights for multiple languages, the tokenizer can also consist of multiple vocabularies.
-Therefore, we need nest our `vocab_dict` to potentially add more languages to the vocabulary in the future.
+Therefore, we need to nest our `vocab_dict` to potentially add more languages to the vocabulary in the future.
 The dictionary should be nested with the name that is used for the adapter weights and that is saved in the tokenizer config under the name [`target_lang`](https://huggingface.co/docs/transformers/model_doc/wav2vec2#transformers.Wav2Vec2CTCTokenizer.target_lang).

 Let's use the ISO-639-3 language codes as is used for the original [**MMS-1B-ALL**](https://huggingface.co/facebook/mms-1b-all) checkpoint.